AdityaChaudhary0005/Periodic-table/README.md

 ![Preview](https://raw.githubusercontent.com/AdityaChaudhary0005/Periodic-table/master/preview.png)

-This is a simple web app that displays the modern periodic table The app is responsible and displays information about elements on mouse click
+This is a simple web app that displays the modern periodic table The app is responsive and displays information about elements on mouse click

 It is made using HTML, CSS, JS (Jquery)